-- Measure Components describe real-world objects or phenomena that are being observed; typically used for measurements e.g. number of mobile phone calls. - Dimension Components specify variables that are important when defining an individual observation for a measurement e.g., time and space. - Attributes help interpret the measured values by specifying the units of measurement, and additional metadata such as the status of the observation - e.g. unit of measurement, estimated. - Observations are the atomic units in a dataset that represent a concrete measured value for a set of concrete dimension values.
-When the value of a dimension is the same in a large number of observations (for example, the geolocation), it is convenient to group them into a slice. - Datasets that contain observations grouped into slices across dimensions constitutes Cubes. - The Data Structure Document (DSD) describes each dataset and contains all the required namespaces and components. - Code Lists or Dictionaries describe the list of entities that are generally repeated through all the datasets from a publisher (countries, units of measurements, etc).
+- Measure components describe things or phenomena that are being observed; typically used for measurements e.g. number of mobile phone calls. - Dimension components specify variables that are important when defining an individual observation for a measurement e.g., time and space. - Attributes help interpret the measured values by specifying the units of measurement, and additional metadata such as the status of the observation e.g. unit of measurement, estimated. - Observations are the atomic units in a dataset that represent a concrete measured value for a set of concrete dimension values.
+When the value of a dimension is the same in a large number of observations (for example, the geolocation), it is convenient to group them into a slice. - A dataset that contains observations grouped into slices across dimensions constitutes a cube. - The Data Structure Document (DSD) describes each dataset and contains all the required namespaces and components. - Code lists or dictionaries describe the list of entities that are generally repeated through all the datasets from a publisher (countries, units of measurements, etc.).

-23 www.w3.org/TR/vocab-data-cube
+25 www.w3.org/TR/vocab-data-cube